So anyone who lives in the US (or really, in the world) knows that there has been a recent election in the US.

 I noticed that utilizing empathy when a staff is feeling frustrated helped them to perform better.

-If I had a staff who was stressed about trying to schedule the number of families that they were seeing, particularly taking into account the distance the families lived from each other, I could identify the emotion that the staff was feeling by naming it and then having a discussion about their interpretation of what could help.
+If I had a staff who was stressed about trying to schedule the number of families that they were seeing, particularly taking into account the distance the families lived from each other, I could identify the emotion that the staff was feeling by naming it and then have a discussion with them about their interpretation of what could help.

 Example: I hear that you are feeling frustrated about getting all of your families scheduled.
 It sounds like you are concerned about driving distances between each client, while you are also wanting to make sure to get them all scheduled.
 That must be stressful.